-7 The Finnish gaming industry may represent the exception which proves the rule.
-While several gaming firms delivered products to Nokia, the tight-knit community formed its own network within the Finnish
+6 The Finnish gaming industry may represent the exception which proves the rule.
+While several gaming firms delivered products to Nokia, the tight-knit community formed its own network within the Finnish innovation system and constructed strikingly similar peer-to-peer mentoring networks among otherwise independent enterprises (Ornston 2018).

-Public policy reinforced these strengths.
-Whereas Nokia reoriented Finnish innovation policies toward technical development, the creative tension between BlackBerry and Communitech enabled the latter organization to prioritize the needs of small and mediumsized enterprises as early as the 1990s (Interviews with partner, venture capital firm, 22 November 2017 and executive, technology firm, 30 November 2017, Waterloo).
+Communitech enabled the latter organization to prioritize the needs of small and mediumsized enterprises as early as the 1990s (Interviews with partner, venture capital firm, 22 November 2017 and executive, technology firm, 30 November 2017, Waterloo).
 While Finland successfully oriented its innovation policies in 2009, this infrastructure was more fully developed in Waterloo.
 Many remain concerned about the scarcity of senior managerial talent, especially in marketing (Interview with former venture capitalist, 23 November 2017) but there are also dissenting voices (Interviews with professor, University of Waterloo 23 November 2017 and former employee, technology firm, 24 November 2017) and these deficits were never as pronounced in Finland.
 As a result, Waterloo-based entrepreneurs could hit the ground running, whereas their Finnish counterparts faced the more daunting task of constructing an entrepreneurial ecosystem from scratch.
 This was less a function of long-standing institutional differences between the two communities than Nokia's outsized role within the Finnish innovation system and BlackBerry's more aloof posture.